Replicas of discarded remnants

 2020-2023

-Recently an archaeological dig was undertaken in the heart of Melbourne's CBD as part of the Metro Tunnel project.
-An unexpected byproduct of the dig was that a treasure trove of buried historical ephemera was uncovered.
 Heritage Victoria carefully sorted through the mountains of dug up objects, categorising and storing all of the artefacts that they deemed significant.
 Once the objects to be kept had been decided upon, there remained dozens of boxes of artefacts that were destined to become landfill, which is where I came in.

 As a local artist who for many years worked from my studio in the Nicholas Building, just meters from the archaeological site, I was invited to look through the remaining dug up ephemera.
-Working in my primary medium of hand sculpted, kiln fired and hand painted clay, I have chosen some of these discarded objects to turn into ceramic replicas, creating permanent tributes to these forgotten objects.
-Working with Ochre, the company researching the items found in the dig, we were able to provide a provenance to the items I've recreated.
-I have also recreated the notations I took on post-it notes as accompanying ceramic sculptures.
+Working in my primary medium of hand-sculpted, kiln fired and hand-painted clay, I selected a handful of the discarded items and faithfully replicated them as ceramic sculptures, creating permanent tributes to these forgotten objects.

 Like these objects, the clay I work with is also extracted from the earth and so it seemed a fitting material.
 Ceramics is an inherently slow medium, which directly contrasts with the fleeting nature which these items were engaged with and then disposed of in their time.